Teresa of Ávila: Ascetic and mystical practice

 Around the same time, she received a copy of the full Spanish translation of Augustine of Hippo's autobiographical work Confessions, which helped her resolve and to tend to her own bouts of religious scruples.
 The text helped her realize that holiness was indeed possible and she found solace in the idea that such a great saint was once an inveterate sinner.
-In her autobiography, she wrote that she "was very fond of St. Augustine [...] for he was a sinner too."
+In her autobiography, she wrote that she "was very fond of St. Augustine [...] for he was a sinner too".

 Transverberation

-Around 1556, friends suggested that her newfound knowledge could be of diabolical and not of divine origin.
+Around 1556, friends suggested that her newfound knowledge could be of diabolical rather than divine origin.
 She had begun to inflict mortifications of the flesh upon herself.
 But her confessor, the Jesuit Francis Borgia, reassured her of the divine inspiration of her thoughts.
 On St. Peter's Day in 1559, Teresa became firmly convinced that Jesus Christ had presented himself to her in bodily form, though invisible.
 These visions lasted almost uninterruptedly for more than two years.
 In another vision, the famous transverberation, a seraph drove the fiery point of a golden lance repeatedly through her heart, causing her an ineffable spiritual and bodily pain:

 The account of this vision was the inspiration for one of Bernini's most famous works, the Ecstasy of Saint Teresa at Santa Maria della Vittoria in Rome.
 Although based in part on Teresa's description of her mystical transverberation in her autobiography, Bernini's depiction of the event is considered by some to be highly eroticized, especially when compared to the entire preceding artistic Teresian tradition.

 The memory of this episode served as an inspiration throughout the rest of her life, and motivated her lifelong imitation of the life and suffering of Jesus, epitomized in the adage often associated with her: "Lord, either let me suffer or let me die."

-Teresa, who became a celebrity in her town dispensing wisdom from behind the convent grille, was known for her raptures, which sometimes involved levitation.
+Teresa, who became a celebrity in her town for dispensing wisdom from behind the convent grille, was known for her raptures, which sometimes involved levitation.
 It was a source of embarrassment to her and she bade her sisters hold her down when this occurred.
-Subsequently, historians, neurologists and psychiatrists like Peter Fenwick and Javier Álvarez-Rodríguez, among others, have taken an interest in her symptomatology.
+Subsequently, historians, neurologists, and psychiatrists like Peter Fenwick and Javier Álvarez-Rodríguez, among others, have taken an interest in her symptomatology.
 The fact that she wrote down virtually everything that happened to her during her religious life means that an invaluable and exceedingly rare medical record from the 16th century has been preserved.
 Examination of this record has led to the speculative conclusion that she may have suffered from temporal lobe epilepsy.